claude-market/marketplace/plugin-builder/commands/edit.md

 - **Changes made**: Concise summary of what was modified
 - **Files updated**: List all files that were changed (component + README/manifest if applicable)
 - **New version**: If version was bumped
-- **Testing recommendation**: Suggest how to test the changes (e.g., `/plugin-builder:edit` to test the edit command)
+- **Testing recommendation**: Suggest how to test the changes

 ## Important Guidelines:

+### Modular Approach:

+- Each component type has its own specialized builder skill
+- Route editing tasks to the appropriate skill based on component type
+- Builder skills understand best practices for their component type
+- This ensures consistent, high-quality edits

 ### Interpreting Natural Language:

-- **Be intelligent about intent**: If user says "make it faster", interpret this based on context (use haiku model, optimize steps, etc.)
+- **Be intelligent about intent**: If user says "make it faster", interpret based on context (use haiku model, optimize steps, etc.)
 - **Ask for clarification** if the request is genuinely ambiguous
 - **Make reasonable assumptions** for small details, but confirm major changes
 - **Preserve existing functionality** unless explicitly asked to remove it

 ### Edit Best Practices:

 - **Make surgical changes**: Only modify what's necessary
 - **Preserve formatting**: Maintain the existing markdown/JSON style
 - **Keep consistency**: Match the style of the original component
-- **Test mentally**: Think through whether your edits will work as intended
+- **Test mentally**: Think through whether edits will work as intended
 - **Respect the component's purpose**: Don't change what the component fundamentally does unless explicitly asked

 ### Validation:

 - **For .md files**: Ensure frontmatter is valid, markdown is well-formed
 - **For .json files**: Validate JSON syntax, ensure required fields are present
 - **For paths**: Ensure any file paths referenced still exist and are correct
 - **For tool usage**: Ensure tools referenced in prompts actually exist

 ### Communication:

-- **Show before/after** for significant changes
+- **Show before/after** for significant changes (builder skill handles this)
-- **Explain your interpretation** of their natural language request
+- **Explain interpretation** of their natural language request
-- **Highlight any assumptions** you made
+- **Highlight assumptions** made during editing
 - **Offer to refine** if the edit wasn't quite what they wanted

 ## Example Interaction Flow:

 1. Find plugins → user selects "plugin-builder"
-2. Read plugin.json → show components: init, add, validate commands
+2. Read plugin.json → show components: init, add, validate, edit commands
 3. User selects → "add command"
 4. Read component → display current add.md implementation summary
-5. Ask edit type → user selects "Add functionality"
-6. User describes → "Make it support creating multiple components at once"
+5. User describes → "Make it use the new modular builder skill approach"
-7. Apply edits → Modify the workflow to handle multiple component creation
-8. Show changes → Display updated sections of add.md
+6. Route to `cc-command-builder` skill with context
+7. Builder skill helps apply changes following best practices
-9. Ask about updates → Offer to update README with new capability
+8. Offer to update README with new capability
-10. Update README → Add example of creating multiple components
+9. Update README if accepted
-11. Version bump → Increment to 1.0.1
+10. Version bump → Increment to next version
-12. Summary → List all changes and how to test
+11. Summary → List all changes and testing instructions

 ## Edge Cases to Handle:

 - **Component doesn't exist**: Guide user back to component selection
-- **Invalid edit request**: Ask for clarification if request doesn't make sense
+- **Invalid edit request**: Ask for clarification if request doesn't make sense for this component type
 - **Conflicting changes**: Warn if edit might break existing functionality
-- **Syntax errors**: Fix any syntax issues introduced during editing
+- **Syntax errors**: Builder skill should catch and fix syntax issues
-- **Multiple files**: If component spans multiple files, edit all relevant ones
+- **Multiple files**: If component spans multiple files (like hooks with shell scripts), edit all relevant ones

 Begin by finding available plugins and asking which one to edit!